teodorplop/OpenGL-Procedural-Terrain/README.md

 ### Importing

 The project was developed in Microsoft Visual Studio Community 2015, and it can be easily imported as all dependencies are already added here.
+Libraries added will work for Debug x64.

 ### References